AjaxMultiCommentary/kodon/README.md

 Like commentaries, translations must point to a critical edition of the text.

 **TODO**: Specify how translations should work.

+## Bibliographies

+An essential component of any commentary is its bibliography.
+Kōdōn supports bibliographies in the JSON format exported by Zotero, with future support planned for BibLaTeX.

+To cite an item in a glossa, use the `\@citekey` syntax, replacing "citekey" with the cite key of the item you wish to cite.

 ## License